LBALab/twinsuniverse/wiki/baldino's_spaceship.md

 for the lunar reactors on [Island CX](Island_CX "wikilink").

 <img src="assets/lba2/_screenshots/lba2_ingame_crash_site.jpg"
-title="assets/lba2/_screenshots/lba2_ingame_crash_site.jpg" width="200"
+title="The crash site on Otringal" width="200"
-alt="assets/lba2/_screenshots/lba2_ingame_crash_site.jpg" /> However,
+alt="The crash site on Otringal" /> However, the ship runs out of fuel, so Twinsen and Baldino crash-land on [Otringal](Otringal "wikilink").
-the ship runs out of fuel, so Twinsen and Baldino crash-land on [Otringal](Otringal "wikilink").
 The ship gets severly damaged and needs a long time to get repaired.

 With his technical skills and probably the help of the Twinsunian wizards, Baldino finishes the repairs on his ship just in time when